apache/pulsar/site2/docs/sql-getting-started.md

 You can query the mock data.

 ## Query your own data
 If you want to query your own data, you need to ingest your own data first.
-You can write a simple producer to write custom defined data to Pulsar.
+You can write a simple producer and write custom defined data to Pulsar.
 The following is an example.

 ```java
 public class Test {